-To receive up-to-date information about this and related events that we organize, please join our mailing list here.
+We invite you to join our mailing list to receive up-to-date information about this and related events that we organize.
 We also invite you to check out the UW Math Hour for some fun mathematics in the spring!

-The UW Math Circle is intended for Seattle-area middle school and junior-high school students, and it is being offered at no cost.
-The program is aimed at 7th, 8th, and 9th graders with mathematical minds, with the intent of continuing their development in this direction.
+The UW Math Circle is intended for Seattle-area 7th, 8th, and 9th graders with mathematical minds, with the intent of continuing their development in this direction.

 The students meet weekly in the Math Circle to engage in a variety of activities.
 Here, we develop many areas of mathematics, including (but definitely not limited to) logic, graph theory, combinatorics, and geometry.
 Follow the links at the top of the page for a more detailed breakdown of what's being covered in each meeting.